beebots/taxify/README.md

 It looked like the original [ZayconTaxify] library was abandoned a few years ago at the time of writing this.
 We needed to support [Taxify] in a project, and it has been an adventure.
-The biggest challenge has been adequate documentation for the Taxify API itself.
+The biggest challenge has been finding adequate [documentation](https://github.com/TaxifyAPI/TaxifyAPI) for the Taxify API itself.

 This fork/alternative is derived from the original source of [ZayconTaxify] and differs enough to be its own implementation now.
 I've bumped the version to 2.0